mr-islam/qawl/README.md

 **Structure**: `Package.json` calls `Main.js`, which loads `index.html`, which then loads `script.js`/`surahs.js`/`style.css`.
 Or, simply start the sequence from `index.html` onwards by launching it in a web browser.

-**Packaging**: `electron-builder` is used.
-Windows was done on my PC using `yarn dist`; packaging for Mac attempted using Travis and `yarn release`.

 ## Decisions:

 - Mobile devices will not be supported; there are already amazing native apps built for them
 - This is meant to replicate the mushaf, so single-page view won't be supported
-- Notes & bookmarks will not be added to the app; keeping separate (digital/manual) notebooks is encouraged
+- Notes & bookmarks will not be added to the app; keeping separate (digital/manual) notebooks is encouraged instead